benji6/imlazy/README.md

 npm i -S imlazy
 ```

-imlazy is written in the node 5 subset of ES2015.
+***N.B. imlazy is written in the node 5 subset of ES2015.
 If you want to run this code in an environment that doesn't support at least this subset I'm afraid you are on your own as I haven't found a satisfactory solution to this problem.
-If you have any ideas on how to solve this that would be massively appreciated.
+If you have any ideas on how to solve this that would be massively appreciated.***

 ## Examples